United States Office of Special Counsel: 2010s

-The Office of Special Counsel continue to receive numerous disclosures from FAA employees, including air traffic controllers, regarding ongoing safety concerns at United States airports.
-According to an OSC press release in 2012, the agency has received 178 disclosures from FAA whistleblowers since 2007, with most regarding aviation safety.
-After investigating the whistleblowers' allegations, the Department of Transportation substantiated 89% of the Office of Special Counsel's referrals.
-In 2012 alone, OSC received cases concerning air traffic controllers sleeping in the control room, using cell phones, improperly overseeing airline inspection/maintenance programs, allowing unauthorized aircraft to fly in U.S. airspace, and allowing risky landing maneuvers at airports.
+OSC continues to receive numerous disclosures from FAA employees, including air traffic controllers, about safety concerns at U.S. airports.
+According to an OSC press release in 2012, the agency had received 178 disclosures from FAA whistleblowers since 2007, most about aviation safety.
+After investigating the whistleblowers' allegations, the Department of Transportation substantiated 89% of OSC's referrals.
+In 2012 alone, OSC received cases about air traffic controllers sleeping in control rooms, using cell phones, improperly overseeing airline inspection/maintenance programs, allowing unauthorized aircraft to fly in U.S. airspace, and allowing risky landing maneuvers.

-In April 2011, the Office of Special Counsel entered into a three-year "Demonstration Project" with the U.S. Department of Labor to enforce the Uniformed Services Employment and Reemployment Rights Act (USERRA), which, according to the Office of Special Counsel, "prohibits employment discrimination against veterans and members of the National Guard and Reserve and entitles them to reinstatement in their civilian jobs upon their return from military duty."
-Under the Demonstration Project, the Office of Special Counsel will "receive and investigate certain USERRA complaints involving federal agencies."

-In September 2012, at the Office of Special Counsel's request, the MSPB granted a stay request for civilian employees of the Army who were subject to harassment after disclosing that their supervisor had violated law, rule, and regulation by "falsifying and destroying patient records."
+In April 2011, OSC entered into a three-year "Demonstration Project" with the Department of Labor to enforce the Uniformed Services Employment and Reemployment Rights Act (USERRA), which, according to OSC, "prohibits employment discrimination against veterans and members of the National Guard and Reserve and entitles them to reinstatement in their civilian jobs upon their return from military duty."
+Under the Demonstration Project, OSC will "receive and investigate certain USERRA complaints involving federal agencies."
+In September 2012, at OSC's request, the MSPB granted a stay request for civilian Army employees who were subject to harassment after disclosing that their supervisor had violated law, rule, and regulation by "falsifying and destroying patient records".

 2012 and 2013 also saw legislative success for OSC with the Whistleblower Protection Enhancement Act and Hatch Act Modernization Act.

-A major set of cases handled by OSC concerned veterans' safety at VA hospitals, particularly in Jackson, Mississippi.
-According to a letter Special Counsel Lerner sent to President Obama, "These whistleblower disclosures are the latest, and most severe, in a persistent drumbeat of concerns raised by seven Jackson VAMC employees to OSC in the last four years.
+A major set of cases OSC handled was about veterans' safety at VA hospitals, particularly in Jackson, Mississippi.
+According to a letter Lerner sent to President Obama, "These whistleblower disclosures are the latest, and most severe, in a persistent drumbeat of concerns raised by seven Jackson VAMC employees to OSC in the last four years.
 Throughout this process, the Department of Veterans Affairs (VA) has consistently failed to take responsibility for identified problems.
 Even in cases of substantiated misconduct, including acknowledged violations of state and federal law, the VA routinely suggests that the problems do not affect patient care."
-There have been issues of unauthorized and unlicensed VA employees writing prescriptions for narcotics and understaffing in primary care units.
+There have been cases of unauthorized and unlicensed VA employees writing prescriptions for narcotics and understaffing in primary care units.
 Whistleblowers have also alleged that "a radiologist failed to read thousands of images or misread them, leading to missed diagnoses.
 Medical records were falsified to cover up these errors.
 Management knew of these problems and did not notify patients or require a full review of the images in question."